ComunidadBioInfo/cdsb2020/README.md

 ========

-Welcome to the [CDSB2020] workshop page.
+Welcome to the **CDSB2020**!
 The workshop is described in detail in both English and Spanish at [comunidadbioinfo.github.io](https://comunidadbioinfo.github.io/post/cdsb2020-building-workflows-with-rstudio-and-scrnaseq-with-bioconductor/).
 Note that this workshop will be taught only in English.

 ## Program